flutter/flutter/packages/flutter_tools/doc/daemon.md

 The request will contain an `id` field and a `params` field that is a map containing a string `url` field.

-The response should be sent using the same `id` as the request with a `params` map containing the mapped `url` (or the same URL in the case where the client does not need to perform any mapping).
+The response should be sent using the same `id` as the request with a `result` map containing the mapped `url` (or the same URL in the case where the client does not need to perform any mapping).

 ### device domain